gvwilson/sdxpy/en/src/backup/index.md

 However,
 we are going to change or delete those files as we back things up and restore them.
-In order to make sure early tests don't contaminate later ones we would have to re-create those files and directories after each test.
+To make sure early tests don't contaminate later ones we would have to re-create those files and directories after each test.

 A better approach is to use a [%i "mock object" %][%g mock_object "mock object" %][%/i%]